tc39/notes/meetings/2017-03/mar-23.md

 MPT: You can combine LocalDate and LocalTime, but you can't put it on the timeline because you don't have timezone information.

-MJ: So you can't do something like LocalDate and then say at 3:00, what is that exact value in UTC.
+MAJ: So you can't do something like LocalDate and then say at 3:00, what is that exact value in UTC.
 You can't say that because then you involve a timezone.

 BFS: So we couldn't for example compare with an instant.